 Vanderbilt University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's, master's, professional, and doctoral degrees.
-Con-Archived School Asialo tact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Vanderbilt University.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Vanderbilt University.
 The Divinity School is accredited also by the Association of Theological Schools in the United States and Canada to award the master of divinity and the master of theological studies degrees.
 The Commission contact information is:

-The Commission on Accrediting of the Association of Theological Schools in the United States and Canada 10 Summit Park Drive Pittsburgh, PA 15275 Telephone: (412) 788-6505 Fax: (412) 788-6510 Website: ats.edu
+The Commission on Accrediting of the Association of Theological Schools in the United States and Canada 10 Summit Park Drive

+Pittsburgh, PA 15275 Telephone: (412) 788-6505 Fax: (412) 788-6510 Website: www.ats.edu.